Entanglement and apparent thermality in simulated black holes: Entanglement entropy of chiral spin-chain simulator

 We now turn to the analytic expressions for the entropy given in Eqs.~\eqref{Equation: Entropy of (1+1)D Black Hole Fermion Zero-Modes (Interior)}, \eqref{Equation: Entropy of (1+1)D Black Hole Fermion Zero-Modes at Horizon}, and \eqref{Equation: Entropy of (1+1)D Black Hole Fermion Zero-Modes (Exterior)}, which correspond to partitions in the interior, at the horizon, and in the exterior regions of the black hole's space-time, respectively, where we parametrise the partition's location by the integer $n_s=s/2a$ that is an absolute distance $\Delta n\geq 2$ from $n_h$.
 In these formulas, the integer parameters $N_F$ and $\tilde{N}_F$ remain to be determined.
-To fix these parameters, we numerically evaluate the entanglement entropy for a fixed $\Delta n$ as we vary the horizon's position $n_h$ and, hence, the partition $n_s$, as shown in Figs.~\hyperref[Figure: Entropies for Interior, Horizon, Exterior, and n_s]{1c}, ~\hyperref[Figure: Entropies for Interior, Horizon, Exterior, and n_s]{d}, and ~\hyperref[Figure: Entropies for Interior, Horizon, Exterior, and n_s]{e}.
-We find that, up to an overall non-universal constant, only the expression corresponding to the horizon partition yields $N_F \approx 2$, with this value converging as $N\rightarrow \infty$, whilst the interior partition suggests a larger value and the exterior a smaller one, both being in general non-integers.
-The convergence of $N_F\rightarrow 2$ in the thermodynamic limit, $N\rightarrow \infty$, for the horizon partition can be inferred from the entanglement entropy's derivative, which, as shown in Fig.~\ref{Figure: Interpolated Value of N_F for Varied delta_n, N=10000, N=1000, n_h=300}, plateaus around the value 2 for larger domains as the system size increases.
-In contrast to this, the deviation of $N_F$ from an integer value as the partition moves from the horizon is emphasised also in Fig.~\ref{Figure: Interpolated Value of N_F for Varied delta_n, N=10000, N=1000, n_h=300}, where we plot its value from fitting the analytic formulas as $n_h$ varies for different $\Delta n$; we see that $N_F$ is not a constant, in contradiction to the assumptions used to determine the fermion zero-mode entropy.
+To fix these parameters, we numerically evaluate the entanglement entropy for a fixed $\Delta n$ as we vary the horizon's position $n_h$ and, hence, the partition $n_s$, as shown in Figs.~\hyperref[Figure: Entropies for Interior, Horizon, Exterior, and n_s]{3c}, ~\hyperref[Figure: Entropies for Interior, Horizon, Exterior, and n_s]{d}, and ~\hyperref[Figure: Entropies for Interior, Horizon, Exterior, and n_s]{e}.
+We find that, up to an overall additive constant, which is non-universal with respect to the chosen lattice parametrisation, only the expression corresponding to the horizon partition yields an integer value of $N_F \approx 1$, with this value converging as $N\rightarrow \infty$, whilst interior and exterior partitions suggest a larger value, both being in general non-integers.
+The convergence of $N_F\rightarrow 1$ in the thermodynamic limit, $N\rightarrow \infty$, for the horizon partition can be inferred from the entanglement entropy's derivative, which, as shown in Fig.~\ref{Figure: Interpolated Value of N_F for Varied delta_n, N=10000, N=1000, n_h=300}, plateaus around the value 1 for larger domains as the system size increases.
+In contrast to this, the deviation of $N_F$ from an integer value as the partition moves from the horizon is emphasised in Fig.~\ref{Figure: Interpolated Value of N_F for Varied delta_n, N=10000, N=1000, n_h=300}, where we plot its value from fitting the analytic formulas as $n_h$ varies for different $\Delta n$; we see that $N_F$ is not a constant, in contradiction to the assumptions used to determine the fermion zero-mode entropy.